 The process of assessing supplier performance is not complete until you have final data and reports on the outcome.
 Now, what do you do with the results of scorecard evaluations?
 First, the results should be communicated to internal stakeholders and the suppliers themselves.
 From there you can collaborate with the suppliers to create any necessary corrective action plans, or to discuss how they will continue or sustain improvement.
 Internally, the results can help sourcing and procurement groups develop spend strategies based on what they learn about active supplier performance.
 So, when the results come in, don’t just file them away, instead share them and make them an effective tool for sustained improvement.

 By avoiding these common supplier performance management pitfalls, you can ensure you will have the opportunity to capture value from the process and provide value to your organization through in-depth supplier-related data.

-Supplier Performance Management software provides the tools to collect, measure, analyze and report on supplier-related KPI’s in one centralized and standardized system.
-Total Supplier Manager incorporates SPM functionality to deliver a complete supplier lifecycle management solution.
+Supplier Performance Management software provides the tools to collect, measure, analyze and report on supplier-related KPIs in one centralized and standardized system.
+Supplier Management incorporates SPM functionality to deliver a complete supplier lifecycle management solution.